nolanankrum/projects/README.md

 # rock-paper-scissors

-Rock-paper-scissors python application simulates a game of rock-paper-scissors.
+This python application simulates a game of rock-paper-scissors.

 ## Technologies
 [Python](https://www.python.org/) - Python is a high-level, general-purpose programming language.